Validark/Accelerated-Zig-Parser/README.md

 # [<sub><sub><img src="https://raw.githubusercontent.com/Validark/Validark/master/zig-z.svg" alt="Lua" height="40"></sub></sub>](https://ziglang.org/) Accelerated Zig Parser

-A high-throughput parser for the Zig programming language.
+A high-throughput tokenizer and parser (soon™️) for the Zig programming language.

-The mainline Zig parser uses a deterministic finite state machine.
+So far, a tokenizer replacement implementation is provided.
+The mainline Zig tokenizer uses a deterministic finite state machine.
 Those are pretty good for some applications, but tokenizing can often employ the use of other techniques for added speed.

 # Results